 Amarnath Shrine in Jammu and Kashmir, India

-The Amarnath is one of the holiest and ancient shrines of lord Shiva in India.
+The Amarnath is one of the holiest and most ancient shrines of lord Shiva in India.
 It is located at an altitude of 3,888 m about 141 km from Srinagar.
 Lord Shiva is enshrined in the form of an ice-lingam in this cave.
-This ice stalagmite lingam is formed naturally, which is believed to wax and wane with the moon.
+This ice stalagmite lingam is formed naturally and is believed to wax and wane with the moon.

 Amaranth pilgrimage is one of the most sacred pilgrimages of the Hindus.
 It is a place where communities unite together.
 Contributed by Amrita & Agniswar from www.taleof2backpackers.com

 One of the greatest spiritual places in the world is the shrine of Baba Harbhajan Singh in East Sikkim, India.
 The shrine is located in the district of East Sikkim where pilgrims come from all corners of the world to seek his blessings.

 Harbhajan Singh used to operate in the military hundreds of years ago and he was dedicated to his profession and work.

 He was the head of the military forces operating in the area.
 He used to beat people when they were found not to be working during their working hours and kept a vigil on everyone on the premises.